Christopher J. Lane

 Christopher J. Lane (born 1966) is a British-American medical writer, researcher and intellectual historian who taught medical humanities and the history of medicine at Northwestern University until his retirement in 2022.
 A former Guggenheim fellow, awarded the Prescrire Prize for Medical Writing, he has held Northwestern's Pearce Miller Research Professorship and is a member of the Center for Bioethics and Medical Humanities in the Feinberg School of Medicine.
 Previously, he taught at Emory University, where he was director of the Psychoanalytic Studies Program in the Psychiatry Department.
 A Victorianist by training, Lane specializes in 19th- and 20th-century psychology, psychiatry, and intellectual history.
 He is a regular contributor to Psychology Today and comparable media.

-Lane graduated with a B.A. in English and Philosophy from the University of East Anglia (1988), and subsequently earned an M.A. in Critical Theory from the University of Sussex (1991) and his Ph.D. from the University of London in 1992.

-He is the recipient of fellowships from the Mellon Foundation, the British Academy and the Guggenheim Foundation.

 Publications

-Lane is the author of six books and the editor of two more:
+Lane is the author of six books and the editor of two essay collections: